 This plant also loves fluorescent light and is a common choice for an office plant.
 Once you place it, avoid frequent relocating because the plant might drop its leaves as a result.

 Good drainage and highly nutritious substrate are necessary for this plant; the best choice would be peat moss-based soil.
 Regular cactus or flower soil will also work.
 You can add some sand or gravel to assure it drains well.
+Some popular potting soil on the market has all of these and be used right away with your money tree plant.
 Also, use a container with drainage holes.
 Soggy soil is the most common reason this plant dies, so don't overpot.
 Keeping the plant in a smaller pot will also keep it from overgrowing.
 You can keep your Money tree plant in hydroculture if you prefer that.

 The bonsai tree version of this plant needs fertilization only two or three times per year.
 If you want to grow the full tree, use a half-diluted liquid fertilizer every two weeks in spring and summer.
 You could also put some fertilizing sticks in the soil if you prefer that.